-For more information on native mode, see "Running COM-to-WLS Applications in Native Mode" on page 3-11
+For more information on native mode, see Section 3.5, "Running COM-to-WLS Applications in Native Mode."

-Calling WebLogic Server from a COM Client: Main Steps
+3.2 Calling WebLogic Server from a COM Client: Main Steps

 This section summarizes the main steps to call into WebLogic Server from a COM client.
 Most are described in detail in later sections.